Louisiana Revised Statutes 15:170 – Disciplinary action; sanctions of district public defenders; just cause; hearing

 (2) At that time the board may affirm the recommendation of the hearing committee, modify or disapprove the recommendations of the hearing committee, or direct that the matter be investigated further.

-(4) If the board finds that the termination or demotion was not taken in good faith for just cause under the provisions of this Section, the board shall order the immediate reinstatement or reemployment of such person in the office, place, position, or employment from which he was terminated or demoted, which reinstatement shall, if the board so provides, be retroactive and entitle him to his regular pay from the time of termination or demotion.
+(4) If the board finds that the termination or demotion was not taken in good faith for just cause under the provisions of this Section, the board shall order the immediate reinstatement or reemployment of such person in the office, place, position, or employment from which the person was terminated or demoted, which reinstatement shall, if the board so provides, be retroactive and entitle him to his regular pay from the time of termination or demotion.

 (5) The board may modify the order of termination or demotion by directing a suspension without pay for a given period.